runatlantis/atlantis/runatlantis.io/docs/deployment.md

 certs and mount them into the Pod.
 Then set the `ATLANTIS_SSL_CERT_FILE` and `ATLANTIS_SSL_KEY_FILE` environment variables to enable SSL.
 You could also set up SSL at your LoadBalancer.

+### OpenShift
+The Atlantis Docker image is compatible with OpenShift, however you need to run with an additional flag: `--data-dir=/home/atlantis`.
+This is required because OpenShift runs Docker images with random user id's that use `/` as their home directory.
+Since Atlantis defaults to using the home directory as its data dir and `/` doesn't have the correct permissions, you need to set `--data-dir` or the environment variable `ATLANTIS_DATA_DIR` to `/home/atlantis`.

 ## AWS Fargate

 If you'd like to run Atlantis on [AWS Fargate](https://aws.amazon.com/fargate/) check out the Atlantis module on the Terraform Module Registry: https://registry.terraform.io/modules/terraform-aws-modules/atlantis/aws